sagemath/trac_to_gh/Issue 8391.md

 * top() - Display the output of the 'top' command for the current process.
 * get_memory_usage() - Display the memory usage in MB.

-The implementation on Solaris is particularly poor for many reasons.
+The Sage implementation of top() and get_memory_usage() on Solaris are particularly poor for many reasons.

-* The Sage function 'top()' calls the external command 'top' on Solaris, despite the fact that 'top' has never been part of the Solaris operating system.
-(The command has to be installed, but is not standard.)
+* The Sage function 'top()' calls the external command 'top' on Solaris, despite the fact that 'top' has never been part of the Solaris operating system. ('top' can be installed, but it is not standard.)
-* The Sage function get_memory_usage() calls the function top(), so obviously breaks get_memory_usage() fails if the command 'top' is not installed.
+* The Sage function get_memory_usage() calls the function top(), so obviously get_memory_usage() fails if the command 'top' is not installed.
-* 'top' is not very accurate on modern Solaris versions - is was OK 10+ years ago, but not now.
+* 'top' is not very accurate on modern Solaris versions - it was OK 10+ years ago, but not now.
 * You need root access to install 'top'.
 * The ticket #6028 created by Micheal Abshoff with the title "get_memory_usage() sucks performance wise on Solaris" gives a gentle hint at one more problem.
-* Running the Sage doctests brings a system to an almost standstill if top is not installed.
-The non-existent 'top' is run multiple times in a loop in an attempt to overcome some race condition.
 * I believe not having 'top' is causing doctest failures, which brings the system to an almost standstill as documented at #7153.
+Even having it causes failures, as noted above.

-**Overall, the usage of 'top' in Solaris is a disaster.** The proper way to get the memory usage is to use a system call, but it is going to take some effort to sort out how to do so and is not high on the list of priorities.
+**Overall, the usage of 'top' in Solaris is a disaster.**

+The proper way to get the memory usage is to use a system call, but it is going to take some effort to sort out how to do so and is not high on the list of priorities.

 A command with similar functionality to 'top', but greater accuracy is '/usr/bin/prstat' which comes as part of all recent versions of Solaris.
 The output looks similar to that of 'top'